Offline Meta-learning for Real-time Bandwidth Estimation: Introduction

 \section{Introduction}

 Real-time video is ubiquitous, and an essential algorithm to maintain user experience is bandwidth estimation (BWE).
 BWE refers to the process of estimating the available network capacity.
 Modern videoconferencing solutions continuously adjust video encoding bitrates and rely on BWE algorithms to avoid overloading the network and degrading user experience.
-Despite efforts in BWE~\cite{gottipati2023real, fang_reinforcement_2019, bentaleb2022bob, lu2024pioneer, ccetinkaya2024offline, zhang2024naorl, tan2024accurate}, there is no one size fits all solution.
-Recent studies indicate that these methods are unable to adapt network heterogeneity, with nearly $80\%$ of users expressing frustration and reporting degraded videoconferencing experience on popular platforms such as Zoom, Teams, and Skype~\cite{matulin2021user}.
+Despite efforts in BWE~\cite{gottipati2023real, fang_reinforcement_2019, bentaleb2022bob}, there is no one size fits all solution.
+A recent study indicates that prior methods are unable to adapt to increasing network heterogeneity, with nearly $80\%$ of users expressing frustration and reporting degraded videoconferencing experience on popular platforms such as Zoom, Teams, and Skype~\cite{matulin2021user}.

-To address the adaptability limitations of existing BWE methods, training a customized model for each network scenario has emerged as a promising solution~\cite{gottipati2023real, jothimurugesan2023federated, naseer2022configanator, bin2024config, ge2023chroma}.
-This ``spatial'' customization has benefits, but models can still drift on the ``temporal'' dimension (Figure~\ref{fig:drift}), due to nonstationary network dynamics.
-Periodically retraining models with new data is a common strategy to address data drift, but it suffers from high retraining costs and catastrophic forgetting-- a phenomenon where information from prior tasks is forgotten~\cite{qu2021recent, mallick2022matchmaker, kirkpatrick2017overcoming}.
+To address the adaptability limitations of existing BWE methods, training a customized model for each network scenario has emerged as a promising solution~\cite{gottipati2023real}.
+This ``spatial'' customization has benefits, but network environments can still drift on the ``temporal'' dimension, due to nonstationarity (network dynamics are not constant and can vary significantly with the passage of time), leading to a degradation in BWE performance.
+Periodically retraining models with new data is a common strategy to address data drift, but it suffers from high retraining costs and catastrophic forgetting~\cite{mallick2022matchmaker}.
+When trained on new network conditions, a BWE model may abruptly discard previously learned bandwidth patterns-- effectively trading performance in new scenarios for degraded accuracy in previously well-handled network conditions.
 Furthermore, network environments may drift at a finer granularity, at the second level \textit{within} the same video session.
-We observe suboptimal BWE performance when network environments drift from stable to volatile conditions, which results in QoE regressions ranging from $-4\%$ and $-28.5\%$ during live videoconferencing sessions (see Table~\ref{table:motivate_association}).
+We observe stark differences between production-grade bandwidth estimators when network environments drift from stable to volatile conditions.
+A/B testing reveals mutual regressions ranging from $1.6\%$ to $28.5\%$ in user QoE between our Quality of Service (QoS)-driven estimator and Quality of Experience (QoE)-driven BWE during live videoconferencing sessions-- with no universally optimal BWE across network conditions (see Table~\ref{table:motivate_association}).